adaltas/node-masson/core/openldap_server/install_krb5.coffee.md

 ## Insert Container

-Create the kerberos organisational unit, for example "ou=kerberos,dc=adaltas,dc=com".
+Create the kerberos entry unit, for example "cn=kerberos,dc=adaltas,dc=com".
+Note: In recent version of openldap, dn compose or organizationalUnit (ou) are not allowed to be used for krb5 ldap containers.

       @ldap_add
         header: 'Container DN'